-(i) Establishing supply chain management grounded in cybersecurity

-To undertake necessary supply chain measures that include risk management, the government will promote efforts to develop and implement concrete security measures in the industry.
+(i) Establishing supply chain management grounded in cybersecurity will promote efforts to develop and implement concrete security measures in the industry.
 This will be achieved through the formulation of both industry-specific and cross-industry guidelines based on a framework for security measures that cover both cyberspace and physical space.